 Adam Usden is an award-winning writer from Manchester, now based in London.

-He has written many Afternoon Dramas for BBC Radio 4.
-His debut play, The Book of Yehudit, received the Imison Award for ‘Best Script by a Writer New to Radio’, and his second, Sophie’s Lights, was shortlisted for ‘Best Drama’ at the BBC Radio News and Drama Awards.
-Adam recently wrote the new finale for the radio adaption of Our Friends in the North for BBC/Sparklab Productions.
+For radio, Adam’s debut play, The Book of Yehuditreceived the Imison Award for ‘Best Script by a Writer New to Radio’, and his second, Sophie’s Lightswas shortlisted for ‘Best Drama’ at the BBC Radio News and Drama Awards.
+Most recently Adam wrote an original finale for the radio adaptation of Our Friends in the North for BBC/Sparklab Productions which TX’d in May 2023.

-Adam is a graduate of 4Screenwriting, the Royal Court Studio Group and Traverse 50, and his theatre work has previously been shortlisted for the Papatango Prize, the Theatre 503 Playwriting Award, the Yale Drama Prize and the Channel 4/Òran Mór Comedy Drama Award.
+Adam is a graduate of 4Screenwriting, the BBC Drama Writer’s Programme, the Royal Court Studio Group and Traverse 50, and his theatre work has previously been shortlisted for the Papatango Prize, the Theatre 503 Playwriting Award, the Yale Drama Prize and the Channel 4/Òran Mór Comedy Drama Award.

 Adam graduated from Durham University with a 1st in English Literature, where he also wrote and performed (badly) with the Durham Revue, and was part of the troupe that won the National Student Best University Sketch Group and Underbelly Sketch-Off.